Ismael Moreno Pino: Ambassador to Chile

-Moreno Pino (right) with Salvador Allende (left), President of Chile from 1970 to 1973, at the ambassadorial residence in Santiago.
-Reflecting on Allende's presidency, Moreno Pino described it as fundamentally democratic, though beset by immense structural challenges.
-In his view, the contradictions at the heart of the Allende government, both ideological and institutional, ultimately undermined its capacity to govern.

-Moreno Pino also painted a complex picture of Chile's political scene, highlighting divisions within major parties like the Christian Democrats, Radicals, and Socialists.
-He pointed to a growing leftist faction within the Christian Democrats, which threatened to split the party, and tensions within the Socialist Party, with figures like Salvador Allende representing more flexible factions and Raúl Ampuero leading a hardline group.

 As early as June 1967, Moreno Pino predicted the 1970 presidential race would feature Christian Democratic candidate Radomiro Tomic, Socialist Salvador Allende, and Conservative Jorge Alessandri.
 He anticipated that, if necessary, conservatives would support Tomic to block Allende.
 He also warned that a victory by Allende could prompt U.S. intervention to protect American interests in Chile.

 When the 1970 election came, Moreno Pino witnessed events unfold much as he had foreseen.
 In a retrospective interview decades later, he reflected that although the vote was close, the process was conducted with civility and in accordance with Chilean democratic norms.
 Allende won a narrow plurality, triggering a congressional vote between the two top candidates, as required by law.
 Yet in keeping with tradition, Allende presented himself as President-Elect from the outset, setting the tone for a peaceful transition.

 Moreno Pino (left) with General Augusto Pinochet (right), President of Chile from 1973 to 1990.
 In his reflections, Moreno Pino observed that before the 1973 coup d’état, the Chilean armed forces had maintained a tradition of professionalism and institutional restraint.

 As Dean of the Diplomatic Corps, Moreno Pino was soon encouraged—though not formally pressured—to pay a courtesy call on Allende.
 Conscious of the delicate political context, he delayed the visit to avoid any appearance of foreign interference.
 However, once it became clear that the Christian Democrats were leaning toward respecting the traditional outcome, and as ambassadors from Warsaw Pact countries began publicly recognising Allende, he concluded that to preserve the authority of his office, a visit was necessary.
 It was diplomatically successful: the gesture was appreciated, and no criticism ensued.